PHIL-1-BCC 20555 – Spring 26 – Online Asynchronous

 Islam: Al Farabi, Avicenna & Averroes

-Germany: Kant, Hegel, Nietzsche & (May 9th) Wittgenstein
+Germany: Kant, Hegel, Schopenhauer, Nietzsche, Wittgenstein

 This class is acceptable for credit at UC and CSU.
 It counts towards GE AA/AS area 3; CSU area C2; and IGETC area 3.
 It can be used as an elective for the Liberal Arts with an Emphasis in Arts and Humanities, Associate in Arts Degree Program and the Liberal Arts: Intersegmental General Education Transfer (IGETC) Certificate of Achievement and the Global Studies AA Degree.